Goals can be one less thing you have to worry about… if you set them up that way!

 If you hover over the title of any of your widgets (the boxes filled with specific data sets), you’ll see a little pencil icon.
 Click the pencil icon.

 Here, you will be able to change any of the metrics you want to track.
 In the below example, I’m tracking the number of SESSIONS and their GOAL VALUE as they relate to each SOCIAL NETWORK.

 Likewise, if you have multiple Goals to track on one Dashboard, you would edit the widget (as pictured above).
 Note that in the bottom right corner is the option to CLONE or DELETE WIDGET.
 You would clone this widget and then modify the metric for the new widget.
 This will reflect the next Goal you want to have tracked on your Dashboard..

 While Dashboards help put you understand what’s happening on your website, sometimes you want to go for the full check-up.
 Cool beans!

-Be attentive to the date fields (in the upper right area) as well as which Goals +/or Users are being tracked (generally identified in the upper left area).
-Start playing with these fields to really start understanding where people are coming from, where they’re dropping off + what they’re doing next.
+Be attentive to the date fields (in the upper right area) as well as which Goals and/or Users are being tracked (generally identified in the upper left area).
+Start playing with these fields to really start understanding where people are coming from, where they’re dropping off and what they’re doing next.